codex-storage/codex-research/meetings/bogota2022.md

   - Perhaps we can use Hester's designs as a guide?
 - Project management
   - Tasks/issues cleanup
   - Discuss what's working, what's not, and what we can improve
+- Present high-level architecture, make recording of it for future reference